 Repeat after us: “I won’t move things I won’t use, don’t need, or don’t want.”

 The very first step in planning your move is sorting through the things you have.
-This may feel tedious but trust us, you’ll be grateful you put some time into it.
+Decluttering is a tedious but an essential part of any moving journey.
 After all, why move with things you don’t want, need, or use?

 Moving companies charge based on a few factors, but most of them boil down to how much stuff you’ll be bringing to your new place.
 How many movers, how long the job will take, and what equipment they’ll need all center around one thing: your belongings.

 Decluttering can be done by evaluating all of your belongings and deciding if you want to keep, sell, donate or replace them.
 It is important to try and only keep things you may need.
 The less things you have to move, the more time and money you will save and the less you’ll have to unpack on the other side.

 2. What are you going to do with the things you don’t want to bring?